it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

   - No human interaction possible to improve solution robustness
   - Cyber-physical systems base on Machine to Machine communication

-#### Notes 2
+#### Notes 20

 Based on the role humans take while deploying smart factory concept the embedded applications can be grouped as follows Human-centric and Machine-centric.
-To promote multi-vendor smart factory components supply chain the standardization is especially important.
+To promote multi-vendor components supply chain the standardization is especially important.
 Industry 4.0 is an initiative that address this application domain.
 Smart factory concept is recognized as forth industrial revolution.

-- communication: interconnection and interoperability
-- OPC UA is required
-- proposed solutions ar compliant with this requirements

 A typical human-centric approach is a web-service supporting, for example, a web user interface (UI) to monitor conditions and manage millions of devices and their data in a typical cloud-based IoT approach.
 In this case, it is characteristic that any uncertainty and necessity to make a decision can be relaxed by human interaction.

 An example of the machine-centric scenario is the coordination of robot behavior in a work-cell.
 In this case, any human interaction must be recognized as impractical or even impossible.
 This interconnection scenario requires the machine to machine communication (M2M) demanding multi-vendor devices integration.
 In this case, the solution must be robust enough because no human interaction is expected.
+____

+- (Industry 4.0) multi-vendor environment
+- communication: interconnection and interoperability
+- OPC UA is required
+- proposed solutions ar compliant with this requirements

+____

-### Interoperability Scenario - Direct interconnection
+### Direct Interconnection Interoperability Scenario

 #### Slide 30